PeterAkande/flutter_story_viewer/README.md

 ## 🐛 Bugs/Requests

 Pull requests are well welcomed.
-I any request is needed, be cool to open an issue.
+If any request is needed, be cool to open an issue.

 ## Continuous Integration 🤖